tavva/flow/docs/README.md

 ## Source

-Note that this plugin is currently closed source and the source code has a proprietary license.
+This plugin is currently closed source and the source code has a proprietary license.
 We will open source it in the future.

 ## Thanks